ktepe/carndT2MPC/README.md

 ## Conclusions:

-* The controller works upto speeds 30 mph without any problem.
+* The controller works upto speeds 35-40 mph on the track without any problem.
 With some more time and cost weight adjustments, the controller can handle higher speeds.

 * Model predictive control lecture and codes provided there were very useful.
 I also heavily used Forum discussions to implement and finetune the controller.